-Infrared (IR) Right Angle Prisms are available in three substrate options.
-Calcium Fluoride is a low index (1.434) material with excellent transmission from 0.19 - 7μm, making it ideal for applications throughout the UV, Visible, and Infrared spectra.
+Infrared (IR) Right Angle Prisms are available in two substrate options.
 Germanium is a dense material with a high index (n10.6μm = 4.0034), making it ideal for applications from 3 - 12μm where the optical path length needs to be maximized.
-Zinc Selenide (n10.6μm = 2.4028) is commonly used with CO2 laser applications, and features high transmission from 1 - 16μm.
+Zinc Selenide (n10.6μm = 2.4028) is commonly used with CO2 laser applications, and features high transmission from 0.6 - 18μm.

 Right angle prisms are generally used to bend image paths or redirect light at 90°.
 This produces a left handed image and depending on the orientation of the prism, the image may be inverted or reverted.
 Right angle prisms can also be used in combination for image/beam displacement.

 Note: Special care should be taken when handling Zinc Selenide as it is a toxic material.
 Always wear rubber or plastic gloves to avoid risk of contamination.